 One Dim Sum

 $-$$.
 You can’t visit Hong Kong without eating dim sum, and One Dim Sum is my personal favorite spot for it.
 It’s incredibly popular, with wait times of 45 minutes+ during peak weekend times (though the wait is generally quicker for parties of 2).
-I find it to be worth it for the quality and wide selection of dim sum at low prices (and I also always try to go off-peak).
+I find it to be worth it for the quality and wide selection of dim sum at low prices (and I also always try to go off-peak), and it’s very tourist-friendly with a photo guide to all the dim sum.
 Plus there’s a cute mural of the neighborhood and restaurant to add to the local charm, and it’s located right next to the Prince Edward Flower Market to shop for plants, flowers and trinkets after your meal (the 2nd floor of Brighten Mall is great for buying small souvenirs).

-You can also try a limited selection of their dim sum from their takeaway shop in Central (right around the corner from Barkada and down the street from Cheung Hing Kee Pan Fried Buns), perfect for a snack or quick lunch if you’re short on time
+You can also try a limited selection of their dim sum from their takeaway shop in Central, right around the corner from my restaurant Barkada and down the street from Cheung Hing Kee Pan Fried Buns (both of which you’ll find later on this list), if you’re short on time and want to make a food crawl of it.

-Must try: bean curd wrap with chicken & fish maw (my all-time fave dim sum in HK, only available at their Prince Edward location), siu mai, deep fried glutinous rice pork dumplings, fried shrimp bean curd rolls, beef tripe with black pepper, mango custard rolls, mango pudding
+EAT THIS: bean curd wrap with chicken & fish maw (only available at their Prince Edward location), siu mai, deep fried glutinous rice pork dumplings, fried shrimp bean curd rolls, beef tripe with black pepper, mango custard rolls, mango pudding

 Other favorites: turnip cake, beef rice roll, har gow